melisplatform/melis-platform-framework-laravel-demo-tool-logic/README.md

 # melis-platform-framework-laravel-demo-tool-logic

-Laravel module that handle the request of melisplatform/melis-platform-framework-laravel-demo-tool to display the list of data using a Database query with the Zend Database connection configuration and the Zend Service manager
+Laravel module handling the request of melisplatform/melis-platform-framework-laravel-demo-tool to display the list of data using a Database query with the Zend Database connection configuration and the Zend Service manager

 ### Prerequisites
-This module requires below in order to have this module running.
+The requirements for this module are:
  * melisplatform/melis-platform-framework-laravel-demo-tool
  * melisplatform/melis-platform-framework-laravel

-This will automatically be done when using composer.
+It will automatically be done when using composer.

 ### Installing
 ```